 We don't require students to have a suit until after their first grading, to give them (and parents) a while to see if they like Aikido and want to continue to train.
 However, after a few classes, if it looks like that they are enjoying themselves, buying their first suit will help them integrate with the class better and feel like they are real "Martial Artists".

 Judo suits should be washed regularly (very).
-They can be washed in your washing machine to a maximum temperature of 40C, and can be washed cold also.
+They can be washed in your washing machine to a maximum temperature of 40C and can be washed cold also.
 You should hang your child’s Judo suit to air dry.
 Never machine dry a judo suit because it will shrink badly.
-Don't use fabric softner and never bleach a Judo suit, it will weaken the material and shorten it's life.
+Don't use fabric softener and never bleach a Judo suit, it will weaken the material and shorten its life.
 Judo suits should be ironed before wearing to the dojo.

 A new Judo suit will generally come with a white belt included.
 Hold onto this as they may need it after their first grade.
 Beginners will be provided with a red belt from our equipment store until they have graded.

-NOTE: Coloured belts can run and often the colour can rub off onto an Aikido/Judo suit during normal wear (if the dye was not fixed correctly or the belt is brand new) .
-So if dyeing a belt, or if you have a brand new coloured belt it is well worth washing it a few times (seperately) before letting your child wear it with their suit to prevent the colour leaching into the suit jacket.
-You don't generally need to wash a belt very often afterwards, unless it becomes very grubby.
-If you have time, ironing the belt every so often helps to keep it's shape, however it is normally sufficient to fold it flat after practice and store it away until the next class.
+NOTE: Coloured belts can run and often the colour can rub off onto an Aikido/Judo suit during normal wear (if the dye was not fixed correctly or the belt is brand new).
+So if dyeing a belt, or if you have a brand new coloured belt it is well worth washing it a few times (separately) before letting your child wear it with their suit to prevent the colour leaching into the suit jacket.
+You don't generally need to wash a belt very often afterwards unless it becomes very grubby.
+If you have time, ironing the belt every so often helps to keep its shape, however, it is normally sufficient to fold it flat after practice and store it away until the next class.

 So that it will stay tied during class